dineshkummarc/TheDS-next2Tinder/README.md

-# Tinder
+# The DS Language, next 2 Tinder

-Tinder will be a programming language intended for cross-platform application development.
+The DS Language, next 2 Tinder will be a programming language intended for cross-platform application development.
 It sits between languages like C++, Java, C#, Python, Objective-C, and JavaScript and can be compiled down to readable code in all of those languages.
 It is meant to be used for the majority of cross-platform codebases, with a little bit of target-specific glue code for bindings to subsystems such as UI or networking.
-Note that Tinder is an experiment and is not yet ready for actual use.
+Note that The DS Language, next 2 Tinder is an experiment and is not yet ready for actual use.

-An example Tinder program:
+An example "The DS Language, next 2 Tinder" program:

     external {
       void print(string text)